pnp/script-samples/scripts/spo-export-stream-classic-webparts/README.md

 ![Stream (Classic) Web Parts](./assets/stream.png)

 This sample script helps you understand how many Stream (Classic) Web Parts are being used by your site by outputting a CSV file of the Stream (Classic) Web Parts and the pages that use them.
-The CSV file is created in the Report-StreamClassicWebParts folder in My Documents.
+The CSV file is created in the StreamClassicWebPartsReport folder in My Documents.

 ![Example Screenshot](./assets/example.png)